Norem ipsum dolor sit amet, consectetur adipiscing elit. Etiam eu turpis molestie, dictum est a, mattis tellus. Sed dignissim, metus nec accumsan.

-As one of your most powerful marketing tools, a well designed and built website should last at least three years—so it’s worth taking the time to plan it out, from the structure and content to the design and experience.
+As one of your most powerful marketing tools, a well-designed and built website should last at least three years—so it’s worth taking the time to plan it out, from the structure and content to the design and experience.

-In this blog, I’ll share some tips, recommendations and examples to help you design and build a website that truly reflects your gym, studio, or martial arts business and helps you attract more members.
+In this blog, I’ll share my advice, practical recommendations, and tips to help you design and build a website that truly reflects your gym, fitness studio, or martial arts business and helps you attract more members.Download our New Website Launch Checklist you can use alongside this article and share with your team.

 Does your gym need a new website?

-Your website is often peoples’ first impression of your gym and if it’s not doing its job, you could be losing leads without even realizing it.
+Your website is often people’s first impression of your gym, and if it’s not doing its job, you could be losing leads without even realizing it.

 If your website…